 In 2018, most homes would be equipped with the versatile air fryer in place of the deep fryer.
 On top of making fries, it can roast chicken, bake potatoes, and even make crispy popcorn for your Netflix and Chill sesh… without creating a mess in the kitchen.

 Phone Jack in 1998

 [image from parts-express.com]

 [image from facebook.com, staff from www.kkts.com.sg]

-Homes back in 1998 had to set aside space on the living room table for the telephone.
-And it was usually for one or two family members to share gossip.
+Homes back in 1998 had to set aside space on the living room table for the telephone which doubled up as gossip and internet transfer.

-It was especially painful when your 56k modem was almost done downloading that 5MB song from mp3cable.org, until the phone rang.
+It was especially painful when your 56k modem was almost done downloading that 5MB song from mp3cable.org when the phone rang.
 There goes 45 minutes of eager anticipation down the drain.

 Smart homeowners have replaced the RJ 11 phone jack in their rooms to the RJ 45 LAN port in 2018.
 They do it before the final coat of paint is applied to the wall, so it cost less to install and does not damage the plaster.

-Best of all, WiFi dead spots can easily be beaten by added a wireless repeater that takes the signal from this port and enables you to stay online everywhere in your own home.
+Best of all, WiFi dead spots can easily be overcome by adding a wireless repeater that takes the signal from this port and enables you to stay online everywhere in your own home.